 It’s usually said that glow in the dark paints glows for 1-3 hours, and that’s true for some of them.
-But since many of them have an even longer glow, I don’t fully agree with this statement.
+But since many of them have an even longer glow, I don’t entirely agree with this statement.

 So, how long does it really glow?

-So, let’s say you buy the best quality glow paint and get a Blacklight(best light source), but only have a single coat, guess what, it will glow only for a few minutes, and that too if you are lucky enough.
+So, let’s say you buy the best quality glow paint and get a Blacklight(best light source) but only have a single coat; guess what, it will glow only for a few minutes, and that too if you are lucky enough.

-Because they have different qualities.
-Some companies handcraft these paint while others don’t, some use premium pigments while others don’t, and some make it for glowing while others do it for making some quick cash.
+Because they have different qualities, some companies handcraft these paint while others don’t, some use premium pigments while others don’t, and some make it for glowing while others do it for making some quick cash.

 Now, these glow paints are made using two things – Acrylic paints and glow pigments.

 First and foremost, look at the reviews of the paint.
-Of course, that’s a no brainer as everyone does that.
-But go ahead and read whether its good for the reason you want it for.
+Of course, that’s a no-brainer as everyone does that.
+But go ahead and read whether it’s good for the reason you want it for.

-For instance, Aurora Glow is a fantabulous glow paint that works great on most surfaces like Plastic, Metal, etc. but it’s a big NO for canvas.
-So, check whether its good for YOUR purpose.
+For instance, Aurora Glow is a fantabulous glow paint that works great on most surfaces like Plastic, Metal, etc., but it’s a big NO for canvas.
+So, check whether it’s good for YOUR purpose.

-Since the company has proclaimed its glow time, it won’t lie, but also remember that glow time is only true for favorable conditions which most of the time don’t occur.
+Since the company has proclaimed its glow time, it won’t lie, but also remember that glow time is only true for favorable conditions, which most of the time don’t occur.

-One secret though is that these glow paints work absolutely well on a white surface, so having a white primer on the surface can give a much better result.
+One secret, though, is that these glow paints work absolutely well on a white surface, so having a white primer on the surface can give a much better result.